mereil/assignment1/README.md

 # assignment1

-The python code allows you to add items to your grocery list, if you had previously added the item, then it will not be added again.
+This python code allows you to add items to your grocery list, if you had previously added the item, then it will not be added again.